BrandonSmith710/BrandonSmith710.github.io/_posts/2022-05-27-ChurnAnalysis.md

  'randomforestclassifier__max_features': 'auto',
  'randomforestclassifier__n_estimators': 60}

-Now it is time to construct the final models which will be compared at the end, these are built using the hyperparameters that have been chosen or searched for.
+Now it is time to construct the final models which will be compared, these are built using the hyperparameters that were chosen or searched for.
 ~~~
 pipe_rf = make_pipeline(ord_enc,
                         StandardScaler(),